Sign In Forgot Password

 Click here to email Rabbi Karen.

-Ariana grew up in Marlborough, Massachusetts and graduated from the University of Massachusetts Amherst with a degree in Political Science.
+Ariana Hershon (she/her) grew up in Marlborough, Massachusetts and graduated from the University of Massachusetts Amherst with a degree in Political Science.
+Ariana earned a Certificate in Educational Leadership from Hebrew College in 2024.
 She is a lifelong Jewish summer camp enthusiast, having spent many summers as a camper at Camp Young Judaea in New Hampshire and seven summers on staff at Camp Ramah in Wisconsin.
-Ariana is an alumna of the Diller Teen Fellows program and Birthright Israel Fellows program and spent time studying and living in Israel at the University of Haifa.
+Ariana is an alumna of the Diller Teen Fellows program and Birthright Israel Fellows program and studied and lived in Israel at the University of Haifa.

 Click here to email Ariana.